Medical Humanities Research Centre

 The MHRC is co-directed by Dr David Shuttleton and Dr Gavin Miller.

 The MHRC is advised by a committee drawn from various Schools and subject areas across the university.
-The current members are: Professor Sally Wyke (Institute of Health and Wellbeing), Professor Sam Cohn (History), Dr David Bain (Philosophy), Professor Nigel Leask (English Literature), Dr Sheila Dickson (German), Professor Malcolm Nicolson (Centre for the History of Medicine), Dr Christine Ferguson (English Literature), Professor Marek Dominiczak (Medical Humanities Unit).
+The current members are: Professor Sally Wyke (Institute of Health and Wellbeing), Professor Sam Cohn (History), Dr David Bain (Philosophy), Professor Nigel Leask (English Literature), Dr Sheila Dickson (German), Professor Malcolm Nicolson (Centre for the History of Medicine), Dr Christine Ferguson (English Literature), Professor Marek Dominiczak (Medical Humanities Unit), Ms Barbara Gulliver (Art in Hospital).

 As an international centre for medical research Glasgow has long played a significant role in the emergence of Medical Humanities; breakthrough publications by Sir Kenneth Calman (our current Chancellor) and Prof. Emeritus R. S. Downie remain foundational studies.
 A wide range of Medical Humanities research, including some major externally funded projects, is currently being undertaken across Glasgow University.
 In this context we see the MHRC as offering a fresh framework upon which to deepen and expand internationally significant research